LightAndLight/lightandlight.github.io/_posts/2019-07-01-lambdas-are-codatatypes.md

 Codatatypes are the dual to datatypes.
 Formally, this means a lot of things that I don't yet understand.
 What follows is how this duality arises in practise.

+To begin, I'd like to share some hand-wavy intuition for the concepts I'm discussing.

+Datatypes *are*.
+They're finite, fully-evaluated structures.
+They're inert; they just exist and won't ever "do anything".
+Haskell doesn't have true 'datatypes' in this sense because its constructors don't force their arguments to be evaluated, which means you can hide computations inside them.
+Haskell lets you partially apply constructors, which further diverges from what I've laid out here.

+Codatatypes *do*.
+They have 'potential energy'; they have the capacity to do more work when prodded.
+Haskell's 'datatypes' are more codata-like in this respect because they can contain suspended computations.

 ### Defining them

 Since datatypes are defined by their constructors, codatatypes will be defined by their *destructors*.